dominicm00/website/posts/why-does-technology-suck.md

 do they are extremely hard to remove.
-It's why Windows is still compatible with DOS, why memory safety vulnerabilities are so prevalent, and why the mainstream way to create a cross-platform application is to embed it in its own mini-operating system (i.e. a web browser).
+It's why Windows is still compatible with DOS, why memory safety vulnerabilities are so prevalent, and why the mainstream way to create a cross-platform application is to embed it in its own mini-operating system (read: a web browser).

 Software builds on software in a way that's extremely costly to change, possibly even more than in manufacturing.
 This is a dire enough problem on its own, but